marcossantiago/kubernetes-workshop/05_probes.md

 ```
 curl http://127.0.0.1:10081/readiness/status
 ```
-Wait about 15 seconds and get the status of the healthy-monolith Pod using the kubectl get pods command:
+If we use the `--watch` (`-w`) flag we can see when the status of the pod changes:

 ```
-kubectl get pods healthy-monolith
+kubectl get pods healthy-monolith -w
 ```

 ---